SophistSolutions/Stroika/Library/Sources/Stroika/Foundation/Traversal/ReadMe.md

 		}

 	// the question is - is there any way todo this without threads?
-I could run a look on a thread and yeild would 'send a message' back to the
+I could run a look on a thread and yield would 'send a message' back to the
 	// iterator?
 That maybe how it needs to happen. class generator : iterable<T> {
 			public: